mw-ding/mw-ding.github.io/content/blog/build-personal-site-on-aws.md

 ![image](/img/cloudfront-create-distribution.png)

-* Use a custom SSL certificate for the domain your are going to bind.
+* Use a custom SSL certificate for the domain you are going to bind.

 ![image](/img/cloudfront-custom-ssl-certificate.png)